jugechengzi/Rationalization-DR/Readme.md

 If you have any questions, please feel free to open an issue or just send us an email.

+## Abstract
+In this paper, we theoretically bridge degeneration with the predictor’s Lipschitz continuity.
+Then, we emperically propose a simple but effective method named DR, which can naturally and flexibly constrain the Lipschitz constant of the predictor, to address the problem of degeneration.
+The main idea of DR is to decouple the generator and predictor to allocate them with asymmetric learning rates.

 ## Environments
 torch 1.12.0+cu113.